 The British Columbia Property Tax Deferment Program is a loan program that allows you to defer your annual property taxes on your home if you meet certain criteria.
+Property Tax Deferment programs are administered by the Province of British Columbia.
+There are two tax deferment programs available:

 - 55 years or older during that calendar year (only one spouse must be 55 or older);